Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 Yoga has long been associated with improved health conditions and wellbeing.

-The benefits of yoga include improved fitness, improved mental focus, improved flexibility and improved emotional stability.
+The benefits of yoga include improved fitness, mental focus, flexibility, and emotional stability.

 There are many styles of yoga.

-Every yoga teacher will bring their own individual style to practice.
+Every yoga teacher will bring their style to practice.

-Still, the end goal is the same: to help us understand how our body functions and how to manage the mind.
-Hence, we gain a deeper understanding of who we are and liberate ourselves.
+Still, the goal is to help us understand how our body functions and how to manage our minds.
+Hence, we can better understand who we are and liberate ourselves.

 There is an intimate connection between our body, mind, and spirit.
-Movement, like yoga flows, is a great way to begin our own personal development journey.
+MoveLikea Flows is a movement great way to begin our personal development journey.

-As we move out of our heads and into our hearts and bodies, we start to unlock hidden layers of our true self, parts of ourselves that we may have forgotten.
+As we move out of our heads and into our hearts and bodies, we unlock hidden layers of our true selves, parts of ourselves that we may have forgotten.
 For example, our inner child loves to have fun, be adventurous, and get excited by all the discoveries of life.

-Or, as our energy returns and we move out of our hands, we move more into our hearts, feel lighter, and gain more clarity about what we want, where we are going, or how we can deal with challenging situations.
+Or, as our energy returns and we move out of our hands, we move more into our hearts, feel lighter, and gain more clarity about what we want, where we are going, or how to deal with challenging situations.

-When we live a sedentary lifestyle, disease and misalignments can become a problem for us and manifest as aches, pains, and illness within the body and mind.
+When we live a sedentary lifestyle, disease and misalignments can become a problem and manifest as aches, pains, and illnesses in the body and mind.

-Therefore, the exercise aspect of Yoga (the Asanas) helps us move back into our body and reconnect the body and mind, enabling us to become more present, focused and self-aware.
+Therefore, yoga's exercise aspect (the Asanas) helps us move back into our bodies and reconnect the body and mind, enabling us to become more present, focused, and self-aware.

-As energy flows through the body, Nadis and the spinal column as it should be, we notice an incredibly positive impact on the mind, body and wellbeing.
+As energy flows through the body, Nadis, and the spinal column as it should, we notice an incredibly positive impact on the mind, body, and wellbeing.

 Asanas are multi-functional.
 For example, let's look at the tree pose.
 Like every pose, there are modifications to suit your needs and ability.
 This yoga pose can be done sitting on the floor, standing up, on the mat, off the mat, with a chair or wall, or even with a partner.

-Tree yoga pose helps strengthen the calves, the ankles, and core stability that create length throughout the body.
-It provides us with a physical and tangible understanding of feeling grounded and strong, whilst being connected to something higher that is always assisting us through every move and choice we make.
+Tree yoga pose helps strengthen the calves, ankles, and core stability, creating length throughout the body.
+It provides a physical and tangible understanding of feeling grounded and strong while being connected to something higher that always assists us through every move and choice.

 As you can see, Yoga and Asana will help us gain muscle strength and body flexibility and improve balance.
 Still, it also helps us connect with ourselves on a deeper emotional and spiritual level, benefiting us in a far greater and wholesome way.

-Yoga is an inclusive practice, some say spiritual practice, some say, because it recognises that we are all different and have different needs.
+Yoga is an inclusive practice; some say it is a spiritual practice, and some say it is because it recognises that we are all different and have different needs.

-Still, yoga practice can help strengthen the body and improve flexibility, muscle tone, balance, and coordination with the proper guidance.
+Still, with the proper guidance, yoga can help strengthen the body and improve flexibility, muscle tone, balance, and coordination.

-This will also affect other areas of our wellbeing, such as confidence, self-esteem, self-belief, and spiritual and personal development.
+This will also affect other areas of wellbeing being, such as confidence, self-esteem, self-belief, and spiritual and personal development.

 Yoga and meditation can improve sleep quality.
-There is more evidence and studies available now to support this.
+More evidence and studies are available to support this.

-In a study published in the Journal of Alternative and Complementary Medicine, people who practised Hatha yoga three times per week for six months reported improved sleep quality and reduced stress levels.
+In a study published in the Journal of Alternative and Complementary Medicine, people who practised Hatha yoga thrice weekly for six months they reported improved sleep quality and reduced stress levels.

 Stress is the number one contributing factor to the disease, and according to the Mental Health Foundation, "in the past year, 74% of people felt so stressed they were overwhelmed or unable to cope."

 Stress impacts the body's ability to relax properly.
-Most people haven't learned how to properly relax and rely on quick-fix solutions like alcohol, drugs, scrolling on phones, overeating, etc. All of which, over time, creates an imbalance within the body, because our nervous system has not been able to turn down its "flight or flight" response to the raised hormones created by the Sympathetic Nervous System.
+Most people haven't learned how to properly relax and rely on quick-fix solutions like alcohol, drugs, scrolling on phones, overeating, etc. These factors create an imbalance within the body because our nervous system has been unable to turn down its "flight or flight" response to hormones raised by the sympathetic jumpy system.
 Therefore, we remain in a heightened state of stress, which leads to chronic stress, which can lead to many diseases, one of which is poor sleep.

-A study published in Frontiers in Human Neuroscience found that people who practised a form of yoga called pranayama (breathing exercises/breathing techniques) before bedtime fell asleep faster and stayed asleep longer than those who didn't practice it.
+A study published in Frontiers in Human Neuroscience found that people who practised a form of yoga called pranayama (breathing exercises/techniques) before bedtime fell asleep faster and stayed longer than those who didn't.

 Practising a bedtime yoga routine 30 minutes before sleep is a great way to unwind and develop better sleeping habits.

-Using some tailored stretches to open us up and release any resistance and tension helps us regularly practice letting go gently, preparing us for meditation, journaling, or listening to guided relaxation so we can relax and unwind.
+Tailored stretches to open us up and release any resistance and tension help us regularly practice letting go gently, preparing us for meditation, journaling, or listening to guided relaxation to relax and unwind.

 Pranayama is good for calming the mind, and Analoma Viloma is particularly good at balancing the left and right hemispheres of the brain, helping us feel relaxed, calm and centred.